-Balances on credit cards leaped in December 2013 even more than usual for the holiday season, the government said, posting a third month of growth as consumer spending surged.
+Credit card balances rose even more than usual for the holiday season, posting a third month of growth

 Americans’ revolving debt load climbed at a seasonally adjusted annual pace of 7 percent, according to the Federal Reserve’s G.19 consumer credit report.
 That followed a revised 0.7 percent rise in November and 5.6 percent in October.